 • Salt.
 A small amount of salt is VERY important to balance the sweetness of baked goods.

 • Old-fashioned rolled oats.
-Oats provide a fabulously chewy texture and we’re using 3 whole cups here.
+Oats provide a fabulously chewy texture.
 Use rolled oats (not quick oats) for best results in this cookie recipe.

 • Baking chips.
 Try using chocolate or white chocolate chips, peanut butter chips, toffee chips, mint chips, caramel bits, or any other fun baking add-ins.